What is the Recording Notification Service?

 My last name is very common; will I receive notification alerts that could possibly belong to someone else?

 It is very possible to receive an alert that may actually pertain to another individual with the same last name (and first name) as you.
+Please double check the parcel number to verify that the parcel number you are monitoring matches the notification.

 My name is spelled differently on occasion; how would I enter it?